codewithvikass/Project-SecureHill/Readme.md

 HELLO Everyone,
 this project is a prototype for securehill
-Secure HILL is a secure HILL type project hiiic
+Secure HILL is like a bridge between User and Server which provides security to user's account and Data.